 |Kivalliq:||Arviat, Whale Cove, Rankin Inlet, Chesterfield Inlet, Coral Harbour, Repulse Bay, Baker Lake|

-The current Collective Agreement between the NTA and Government of Nunavut is set to expire in June 2009.
+The current Collective Agreement between the NTA and Government of Nunavut expired in June 2013, but it is the agreement we are still operating under while another agreement is being negotiated.
 Negotiations for a new contract are currently on-going between the two organizations.
 Please take the time to review the current document, and look for a copy of the new Collective Agreement after it has been negotiated.

-The Federation has a number of standing committees:
+The Association has a number of standing committees:

-You are encouraged to get involved in the NTA; if you are interested in serving on one of the above committees, or being the School Representative at your school after you arrive, please contact the Federation's Central Office in Iqaluit at (867) 979-0750, or through e-mail at firstname.lastname@example.org
+You are encouraged to get involved in the NTA; if you are interested in serving on one of the above committees after you arrive, please contact the Association's Central Office in Iqaluit at (867) 979-0750 ext 226, or through e-mail at Terry@ntanu.ca.

-Each school has a Professional Improvement Liaison that acts as a resource person for professional improvement.
-Please see the PI Liaison at your school or call the NTA PI Coordinator for specific details, regulations, and limitations on what you can access in regards to professional improvement.
+Each school has a Professional Development Liaison that acts as a resource person for professional development activity and funding information.
+Please see the PD Liaison at your school or call one of the NTA PI Coordinators for specific details, regulations, and limitations on what you can access in regards to professional development.